All Episodes

 Well, it's really incredible.

-We have a four point two percent sales tax, and and that's largely what's what funds the entire state.
+And that's largely what funds the entire state.

-So people get to keep a lot more of their money in their own pockets, and also the cost of living is so low in in South Dakota.
+So people get to keep a lot more of their money in their own pockets.

 I mean, honestly, if I was unemployed and I heard about what your state was offering, I'd move there in a heartbeat.

-And and there were many years for my early adult life where I was struggling to pay my rent and living paycheck to paycheck, which now over sixty percent of the country sadly is going through.
+And there were many years of my early adult life where I was struggling to pay my rent and living paycheck to paycheck, which now over 60% of the country sadly is going through.

-And and I know from past experience, because we partnered as I told you the last time with energy companies in North Dakota with the Balkan Fields, and I gotta tell you something.
+And I know from past experience, because we partnered, as I told you the last time, with energy companies in North Dakota with the Balcom Fields.

 I moved to North Dakota and I tripled my salary.

-Uh I am I'm now able to afford my own home and and buy a a pickup truck that I've always dreamed of, and I'm like, oh my gosh.
+I'm now able to afford my own home and buy a pickup truck that I've always dreamed of.

-You know, I gotta be I gotta be careful what I say on the radio.
+You know, I got to be careful what I say on the radio.

-When I spoke to you, and it wasn't well less than a month ago you started this program.
+When I spoke to you, and it wasn't less than a month ago, you started this program.

 Am I right about the timeline on that?